infiniteflight/infiniteflight-docs/get-help/general.md

 All App Stores selling Infinite Flight and it’s associated in-app purchases allow for downloading without repurchasing after an item has been paid for.
 If you’re an Android user your previous purchases will automatically be unlocked when you download the app.
 Apple users must open the aircraft selection page, then tap “Restore Purchases” to access any purchased regions and aircraft.
 To ensure success, please check the following:

-- You have used the same App Store account and ID as the original purchase.
+- You have used the same App Store account and ID as the original purchase

-- You have not been previously refunded.
+- You have not been previously refunded

-- You are not using any IAP hacking programs.
+- You are not using any IAP hacking programs

-**Note: If none of the above are applicable, a simple uninstall / reinstall often resolves the issue.**
+*Note: If none of the above are applicable, a simple uninstall / reinstall often resolves the issue.*